 The Iranian Revolution of 1979 and establishment of an Islamic Republic opened a new chapter in the church-state relationship, particularly in the Muslim world.
 Subsequent Islamic movements in Egypt, Algeria, Lebanon, and other Muslim and Arab countries have further involved public interest in what is dubbed by the Western media as "Islamic fundamentalism."
 This course will critically examine Islam as a holistic religion which integrates faith, law, philosophy and social commitment to build communities; the rise and development of Islam as a social movement; the historical roots of the Shii-Sunni split; and a growing conflict between traditional Islamic and modern western cultural values.
 Prerequisite: SO 122.

 SO 290 Urban Sociology: 3 semester hours

-SO 310 Sociology Of Sex And Gender: 3 semester hours
+SO 310 Sociology of Sex, Gender, and Sexuality: 3 semester hours

 SO 320 Sociology of Work: 3 semester hours